-Range & Habitat: Royal Catchfly occurs in widely scattered counties in Illinois, primarily in areas near Chicago, East St. Louis, and some SE counties (see Distribution Map).
+Range & Habitat: The native Royal Catchfly occurs in widely scattered counties in Illinois, primarily in areas near Chicago, East St. Louis, and some SE counties (see Distribution Map).
 It is a rare plant that has endangered status in Illinois.
 Habitats include mesic black soil prairies, openings in upland forests, savannas, scrubby barrens, and open areas along roadsides and railroads.
 Because this forb is showy and available through the nursery trade, it has been introduced elsewhere around the state in prairie restorations and flower gardens.

 Faunal Associations: The nectar of the flowers attracts the larger butterflies, such as Papilio polyxenes asterias (Black Swallowtail), and the Ruby-Throated Hummingbird.
 Aphids suck juices from the upper stems occasionally.
 There is little or no information regarding this plant's relationships to birds and animals at the present time.

 Photographic Location: The photograph was taken at the webmaster's wildflower garden in Urbana, Illinois.